-The billion dollar unregulated wild west business of supplements.
 The supplement industry, while encouraged to use GMP (good manufacturing practices), is mostly left to the honor system.
 Seriously.

-The DSHEA, enacted by Congress in 1994, classifies these products as foods, rather than as drugs (Ventola, 2010) which switches the burden of proof for safety, efficacy, and more to the company themselves and off the FDA.
+The DSHEA, enacted by Congress in 1994, classifies these products as foods, rather than as drugs (Ventola, 2010) which switches the burden of proof for safety, efficacy, and more to the company themselves and off of the FDA.

 But that’s not what made my friend’s jaw fall to the floor.
 We know at face value that this proposition is a scary one, but until you really take a look into the details and facts of what’s been going on, you don’t truly understand just how horrifying it is.